thousandlemons/pdf-server/README.md

 * Organize and manage PDF ebooks
 * Extract TOC hierarchy and section texts from PDF ebooks
 * Store all data extracted from PDF ebooks in relational databases
-* Generate WordCloud images for all chapters, sections, and sub-sections
 * Access the TOC, text and more through a handlful of RESTful APIs
 * Post your own version of processed texts of a book/chapter and share with other researchers
 * (*Optional) clean up and lemmatize the extracted texts using the built-in cleaner.